Keep the kids entertained: 10 Top things to do with kids in Wellington.

 For any movie buff, a visit to Wētā Workshop is a bucket list achievement.
 This is where imaginary worlds are brought to life through props, costumes and creatures.

 The artists at Wētā Workshop have crafted incredible artifacts for many well-known movies including Avatar, King Kong, Lord of the Rings & The Hobbit series.
-Any young movie-buffs will love the Wētā workshop, so it is a no-brainer to have it on this list of top things to do in Wellington with kids.
+Any young movie-buffs will love the Wētā workshop, so it is a no-brainer to have it on this list of top things to do with kids in Wellington.

 The artists here work tirelessly on every detail – from design sketches to finished products.
 Each element has its own story, narrated through layers of craftsmanship and creativity.